eriknovak/OPWScore/README.md

-# LM-OWD
+# Seq-LM-EMD

-This project contains the code for running the LM-OWD experiments.
+This project contains the code for running the Seq-LM-EMD experiments.

 ## ☑️ Requirements